 Anthropogenic—Caused or produced by humans.
 (RS)

-Bioenergy with Carbon Capture and Storage (BECCS)—A form of carbon removal, in which large tracts of land grow plants for fuel, and where CO2 emitted from their combustion is captured and stored underground.
+Bioenergy with Carbon Capture and Storage (BECCS)—A form of carbon dioxide removal, in which large tracts of land grow plants for fuel, and where CO2 emitted from their combustion is captured and stored underground.
 (Also known as: Bioenergy with CO2 capture and sequestration, BECS)

 Biochar—A form of carbon removal, where charcoal produced from plant matter is stored in the soil.